I Am Georgina

-Soy Georgina, or I Am Georgina in English, is a Spanish reality television series that focuses on the personal life of Georgina Rodríguez, influencer, businesswoman and partner of Cristiano Ronaldo.
-Engaged.
+Soy Georgina, or I Am Georgina in English, is a reality television series that focuses on the life of the model and social media influencer Georgina Rodríguez, wife of the Portuguese footballer Cristiano Ronaldo.
 The series premiered on January 27, 2022 on the streaming service Netflix.
-A second series began in March 2023.

-The series mainly focuses on Georgina, Cristiano and their children Cristiano Jr., Eva, Mateo, Alana and Bella Esmeralda.
-It also presents the closest relatives of the family.
+A second season began in March 2023,' and a third season began in September 2024.
+The series focuses on Rodríguez, Ronaldo and their five children, while also depicting the closest relatives of the family.
+The series is executive produced by Rodríguez and Juampi Cofré for Netflix Studios.